-(C,D below) the top righthand position inside the viewport given in text coordinates.
+where left, bottom is the bottom lefthand and right, top the top righthand position inside the viewport given in text coordinates:

 Nothing outside the text viewport is affected by text statements, such as CLS to clear the text screen, or screen scrolling.
 Note that TAB (X, Y) positions the text cursor relative to the position of the top left of the current text viewport.
 The following program demonstrates how text viewports behave: